Kai En Tai: World Wrestling Federation

-Kai En Tai (with the exception of Shiryu, who was in WCW under his real name, Kaz Hayashi) made their first appearance in the WWF the night after WrestleMania XIV on the March 30, 1998 episode of Raw is War.
-The team dropped the 'DX' from their full title due to the existence of D-Generation X in the WWF.
-They attacked Taka Michinoku — who signed with the WWF much earlier — because they felt he had become Americanized since joining the WWE until he later rejoined them.
-Kaientai was originally referred to by the announcers as Club Kamikaze, but their new manager Yamaguchi-San announced their actual name upon his arrival shortly afterwards.
+Kaientai (with the exception of Shiryu, who was in WCW under his real name, Kaz Hayashi) made their first appearance in the WWF the night after WrestleMania XIV on the March 30, 1998 episode of Raw is War.
+The team modified its name to "Kai En Tai" and dropped the 'DX' from their full title due to the existence of D-Generation X in the WWF.
+They attacked Taka Michinoku—who signed with the WWF much earlier—because they felt he had become Americanized since joining the WWE until he later rejoined them.
+Kai En Tai was originally referred to by the announcers as Club Kamikaze, but their new manager Yamaguchi-San announced their actual name upon his arrival shortly afterwards.

 Their most infamous WWF feud was with Val Venis, who had a porn star gimmick at the time.
 Yamaguchi was enraged when he was shown a pornographic video of his (onscreen) wife, sleeping with Venis, and threatened to punish both of them.
 Mrs. Yamaguchi-San was brought to the ring for what was going to be a spanking by Yamaguchi-san using a wooden paddle, but she was rescued by Venis.
 A week later, just as Venis had finished a match, Yamaguchi and Kaientai showed up with a salami on a table.
 Yamaguchi proceeded to chop the salami while shouting at Venis, "I choppy choppy your pee pee!"

 The following week, Venis teamed up with Taka Michinoku to take on Togo and Funaki in a tag team match.
 Taka made a swerve, however, by turning against Venis, proclaiming that Mrs. Yamaguchi-San was his sister.
 Venis was dragged backstage by Kaientai to have his member amputated, though the audience did not see what happened next.
 Venis returned after a week, explained that Yamaguchi's sword narrowly missed his genitalia, due to the lights being turned off by John Wayne Bobbitt, broke off his relationship with Mrs. Yamaguchi-San and thus ended the feud.

 After Togo, Teioh and both Yamaguchis left the WWF, Michinoku and Funaki began wrestling as a tag team using the name Kaientai.
 They were primarily jobbers, best known for their "Evil!
 Indeed!" skits in which Bruce Prichard dubbed English voices into their promos while they badly lip-synced, with Taka ending his "comments" with "Evil!" and Funaki "saying" only "Indeed!"
 Funaki and Taka's last ever tag team partnership as Kaientai in the WWF was a win over Raven and Justin Credible on the October 20, 2001 edition of WWF Jakked.

 Michinoku eventually left the WWF.
 He ran a promotion called Kaientai Dojo (or K-DOJO) until 2019.
 Funaki remained in the WWF, finding a niche as part of the SmackDown cruiserweight division and as a backstage interviewer before being released from his contract in 2010 after 12 years with the company.
 However, he has since been re-hired and currently serves as a member of the Japanese commentary team.